 3. Best Budget-Friedly: BalanceFrom GoYoga All-Purpose 1/2-Inch Extra Thick Mat

 - Thickness: 12 mm

 - Best-selling feature: Double-sided, non-slip surfaces

 Despite its heavy-duty thickness, this BalanceFrom mat is extremely lightweight and even comes with a strap.
 It's also moisture-resistant and can be cleaned with soap and water.
 And at a super affordable price point, you can't go wrong with it.

 McPhillips recommends this mat for beginner yogis or someone who's looking for a basic stretching mat.
 Pro tip: You can layer a thin polyurethane mat on top of this one to give yourself a little more grip.

-4. Most Sustainable: Jade Harmony Professional Yoga Mat
+4. Best for Sustainability: Jade Harmony Professional Yoga Mat

 - Material: Natural rubber